A-Archives-and-Forks/luckygametools.github.io/README_en.md

 Installer exe ([https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller.exe](https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller.exe))

-Installer exe for china ([https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller_zh.exe](https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller_zh.exe))

 <h1>Not Only One Key Automatic Storage Steam Game Tool: LuckyGameTools （Forever free）</h1>

-<h2><a href="qa_en.html" target="_blank">QA</a> </h2>

-<h2>DCode will be updated irregularly in the [Telegram group](https://t.me/luckygametools ), and sharing in the Steam group is prohibited (Import Game Before Copy DCode)</h2>

-<h3>Some games(18+) are only open to users who have contributed to the project(After enabling the display of 18+in the settings, search for the keyword auth1 | auth2 in the software search).After contributed and contact the Telegram group owner to grant permission or take Mysterious Code  <a href="https://t.me/luckygametools" target="_blank">https://t.me/luckygametools</a> </h3>

-## Donation method:
--     1.Share this software on social media platforms(Upgradeable level 1 and mysterious code once)
--     eg：1.1 Share in two or more Telegram groups (with over 100 members),
--         1.2 Make video share (youtube tiktok twitch or other) And follow us https://youtu.be/LKfaK5IOPHQ
--         1.3 Other main gaming media platforms are also available
--         1.4 And other shared
--     2.Screenshot of purchase orders through advertising links (trainer or top ad banner image)(Upgradeable level 1 and mysterious code once)
--     3.Make Video Share Media platform posts with over 3K views can receive special contributions(Upgradeable level 2)

 ## Function List
 - Automatic Download Manifest